stretchr/powerwalk/README.md

 WalkLimit(root string, walkFn filepath.WalkFunc, limit int) error
 ```

 The `WalkLimit` function does the same as `Walk`, except allows you to specify the number of files to concurrently walk using the `limit` argument.
 The `limit` argument must be one or higher (i.e. `>0`).
-Specificying a limit that's too high, causes unnecessary overhead so sensible numbers are encouraged.
+Specificying a limit that's too high, causes unnecessary overhead so sensible numbers are encouraged but not enforced.